2002 Budweiser Shootout: Format and eligibility

 Caution laps would be counted, but the finish had to be under green, with the Truck Series green-white-checker rule used if necessary.
 A minimum of one two-tire green flag pit stop was required.
 The Bud Shootout Qualifier was discontinued because second round qualifying for Cup races had been eliminated.

 Pole winners of the previous season were automatically eligible for the race.
-Then, previous winners who had not already qualified would receive automatic births.
+Then, previous winners who had not already qualified would receive automatic berths.